sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Petri nets are a method for representing systems, usually systems that strongly represent production-consumption systems, sequece systems ...

+Motivations: Petri-nets provide a method for representing and evaluatin a given system.
+They allow us to evaluate system propierties as concurrency, latencies, throuputs, ...

 Wath out! not all the systems are possible to be represented with petri-nets... for example stocastic systems...

+## Basic elements of a Petri net

 The elements that define a petri-net are the following: